Aurore Gagnon: Death

 Aurore died on 12 February 1920.
 Her autopsy was conducted in the church sacristy by Dr. Albert Marois, who noticed around 54 wounds all over her body.
 The wounds were a result of several blows administered over time.
 The most severe wound was located on the side of Aurore's skull.
 Her scalp was caked in dried blood and pus, and her left thigh was swollen.
 The skin on her hands and wrists had been ripped off down to the bone.

 Aurore Gagnon's funeral took place on 14 February 1920; the Mass was led by Fr.
 Ferdinand Massé.
 After the funeral, Télesphore and Houde were arrested and charged with killing Aurore.

 Houde was convicted of murder and sentenced to death.
 Although the jury did not recommend mercy, her sentence was commuted to life in prison.
-Houde was paroled on health grounds on 3 July 1935.
-She died of breast and brain cancer on 12 May 1936, at age 46.

 Télesphore was convicted of manslaughter and sentenced to life in prison.
-The jury decided not to convict him of murder since they thought that his wife had manipulated him into abusing his daughter.
+The jury decided not to convict him of murder since they believed his wife had manipulated him into abusing his daughter.
 Télesphore was paroled in 1925, on the grounds of good behaviour.
-He also had a throat tumor, which doctors thought would kill him within a few months.
+He had a throat tumor, which doctors thought would kill him within a few months.
 However, Télesphore survived and returned to his hometown and previous life.
 He wrote several letters to Marie-Anne Houde, who was still in prison.
 After her death, Télesphore remarried.
 He died on 30 August 1961, at age 78.

+Houde was paroled on health grounds on 3 July 1935.
+She died of breast and brain cancer on 12 May 1936, at age 46.

 Télesphore spent most of the remainder of his life in obscurity.
 However, his name returned to the public spotlight because of an upcoming film about the case.
 Télesphore and his family unsuccessfully tried to stop the release of the film on the grounds that it would damage their reputation.

 Aurore's older sister Marie-Jeanne died in Shawinigan in 1986.